- Additional Positions at AU

 - Anywhere under a tree

 - Dr. Figueroa-Armijos is Professorial Lecturer of Management in the Kogod School of Business.
 She also serves as the Academic Director for the Sustainability Minor at AU, and is Affiliated Research Faculty with the AU Center for Innovation in the Capital.
 Dr. Figueroa-Armijos’ academic interests lie at the intersection of entrepreneurship and regional science.
-Her research focuses on entrepreneurship and regional economic development.
-Current projects include work in regional innovation, entrepreneurial finance, crowdfunding, the sharing economy, and corporate social responsibility.
-Her research has been published in the Journal of Business Ethics, Small Business Economics, Journal of Developmental Entrepreneurship, Innovation and Development, and Entrepreneurship Research Journal, and has been presented at national and international conferences.
+Current projects include work on regional innovation, entrepreneurial finance, crowdfunding, the sharing economy, and corporate social responsibility.
+Her research has been published in Regional Studies, Journal of Business Ethics, Small Business Economics, Entrepreneurship Research Journal, among others, and has been presented at national and international conferences.
 Professor Figueroa-Armijos’ field research has included projects with SANREM CRSP/USAID in Bolivia, Peru, and Ecuador; and with USDA’s Rural Development Division, USDA ERS, the Department of Homeland Security, the Department of Education, and the Rural Policy Research Institute (RUPRI) in the U.S. Maria holds a bachelor’s degree in Sustainable Agriculture and Natural Resource Management from EARTH University in Costa Rica, and a MSc in Applied Economics (Minor in International Development) and PhD in Public Policy from the University of Missouri-Columbia.
 Aside from the United States, Maria has also previously lived in Ecuador, Costa Rica, Bolivia, Belgium, Portugal, and Switzerland.
 She has family in four continents.

 Academy of Management, ENT and TIM